A Complete Guide: How to Clean Eyelash Extensions

 How can I remove mascara off from eyelash extensions?

-It is essential to invest in high-grade professional cleansing foam, like BL EYELASH EXTENSION FOAM CLEANSER that deeply cleanser, nourish and protect natural lashes.
+It is essential to invest in high-grade professional cleansing foam, like BL EYELASH EXTENSION LASH SHAMPOO that deeply cleanser, nourish and protect natural lashes.

-BL Lash Foam cleanser is designed to cleanse off all debris, remove makeup, and kill bacteria without drying out the skin and breaking down the lash adhesive.
+BL Lash Shampoo is designed to cleanse off all debris, remove makeup, and kill bacteria without drying out the skin and breaking down the lash adhesive.